 Required Documents to be provided at the 2nd Interview:

-The City of Hamilton Reference Consent Form will be provided to you when you are contacted for an interview.
+The City of Hamilton Reference Consent Form will be provided to you when you are contacted for a 2nd interview.
 You will be required to bring the completed Reference Consent Form to the interview listing three (3) references.
-References must be employment related in a reporting capacity.
+References must be employment-related in a reporting capacity.
 Please note, if you are a recent graduate and you advance to the interview stage, we will require a reference from your main preceptor.
-References will only be contacted if you are proceeding through the next step in the recruitment process following the interview.
+References will only be contacted if you are proceeding to the conditional offer stage in the recruitment process following the 2nd interview.

-Original and one (1) copy of each of the following documents are required at the interview:
+One (1) copy of each of the following documents is required at the interview: